 In December 2017, the Houthis assassinated former Yemeni president Ali Abdullah Saleh, their erstwhile enemy and then ally, after he turned against them again and proposed reconciliation with the Saudi-led anti-Houthi coalition.
-Iranian leaders and regime-affiliated media outlets celebrated Saleh's killing and said the Houthis are inspired by Iran's 1979 Islamic Revolution and similar to Iranian-supported militant groups in Syria, Iraq, and Lebanon.
+Iranian leaders and regime-affiliated media outlets celebrated Saleh's killing.
+They said the Houthis are inspired by Iran's 1979 Islamic Revolution and similar to Iranian-supported militant groups in Syria, Iraq, and Lebanon.
+After Saleh was assassinated, the forces loyal to him joined the Saudi-led coalition.
+In 2018, fierce fighting erupted between the Saudi-led coalition, joined by the Saleh loyalists, and the Houthis over the port of Hodeida.
+The fighting lasted for approximately six months until a truce in the port city was reached.